BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 | ]
 ```

-As discussed above, named wallets will not load by default unless you
+As discussed above, wallets will not load by default unless you
 use `loadwallet` with `true` as the second argument.
 In this example
 of `mainwallet` and `gamingfunds`, nothing would load when you
 restarted `bitcoind` unless you specified otherwise.